olanzapine

 Adverse effects

-· CNS: Somnolence, dizziness, nervousness, headache, akathisia, personality disorders, tardive dyskinesianeuroleptic malignant syndrome
+· CNS: Somnolence, dizziness, nervousness, headache, akathisia, personality disorders, tardive dyskinesia, neuroleptic malignant syndrome

 · CV: Orthostatic hypotension, peripheral edema, tachycardia